-The park includes a campground, golf course and beach area, just a short distance away.
+The park includes a campground, golf course and beach area.
 The mineral waters of Little Manitou Lake are unique for their chemical composition.
-The Village of Manitou Beach is well suited to take advantage of this natural bonanza, as it caters to the many visitors with restful parks, spas, drive-in movies, mini golf, golf and Danceland.
+The Village of Manitou Beach is located a few minutes away and offers the many visitors restful parks, spas, drive-in movies, mini golf and Danceland.

-The Village of Manitou and the Town of Watrous supplies essential service but the park does have campgrounds particularly suited to the recreation vehicle.
-The parks has an outstanding golf course and a beach area which provides access to the lake.
+The Village of Manitou and the Town of Watrous supplies essential service to the park.
+The park has an outstanding golf course, campground and a beach area which provides free access to the lake.
 Wireless internet is available at the campground.
-The village offers many other recreational activities such as mini golf, weekly farmer's and flea markets and the world famous Manitou Springs Mineral Spa.
+This service is free, but access can be limited, especially at busy times.
+Ask at the office for the wifi password.
+The area offers many other recreational activities such as mini golf, weekly flea markets, weekly bingo and the world famous Manitou Springs Mineral Spa.

 One of the last remaining drive in theaters in the province is adjacent to the campgrounds.
+It was updated in 2016.
 Danceland dance hall has a wooden floor cushioned with coils of horsehair.
+Danceland offers weekly dances and Toonie Tuesdays are very popular.
+Some new restrictions apply due to Covid, please check directly with them.
 Walking in the area will provide sightings of the many shore birds that inhabit the area, and the National Wildlife Area of Last Mountain Lake is only a half hour away where the family can partake in the only public access bird banding station in the province.